bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:15:50

 Yeah that's great.
-I think folks may be familiar with BIP 157 in terms of like light client usage for for querying for relevant transactions but it sounds like you've also used the similar block filter functionality just internally without, you're not querying another node, right?
+I think folks may be familiar with BIP157 in terms of like light client usage for for querying for relevant transactions but it sounds like you've also used the similar block filter functionality just internally, you're not querying another node, right?
-You're querying your own.
+You're querying your own node.

 Sebastian Falbesoner: 00:16:12